Hospice At A Glance

 What Is Hospice?

-Hospice is a Medicare benefit for eligible patients and can be provided where the patient lives, at home, in a nursing facility, or another residence.
+Hospice is a Medicare-covered benefit for eligible patients and can be provided wherever the patient calls home in a private residence, nursing facility, or assisted living setting.

 Who Is Hospice For?

-You may be ready to consider hospice when one or more of these are true:
+You may be ready to consider hospice care when one or more of the following are true:

-- A physician believes life expectancy may be six months or less if the illness follows its usual course.
+- A doctor estimates a life expectancy of six months or less if the illness continues on its usual course.

-- There are frequent ER visits or hospitalizations for the same condition.
+- There are frequent emergency room visits or hospital stays for the same health condition.

-- Treatments focused on cure are no longer working or are no longer desired.
+- Curative treatments are no longer effective or are no longer what the patient wants.

-- The family needs more help at home for comfort and safety.
+- The family needs more support at home to ensure comfort, safety, and peace of mind.

 What Hospice Includes

-A coordinated care plan tailored to the patient’s goals, typically including:
+A coordinated care plan designed to each patient’s goals, typically includes:

-- Medical oversight by a hospice physician and the patient’s own doctor
+- Medical oversight from a hospice physician in collaboration with the patient’s own doctor

-- Skilled nursing for symptom and medication management
+- Skilled nursing care for symptom relief and medication management

-- Home health aide support for personal care (bathing, grooming, comfort)
+- Home health aide support for personal care (bathing, grooming, and comfort)

-- Social work for practical planning, community resources, and caregiver support
+- Social work services for practical planning, community resources, and caregiver support

-- Spiritual care aligned with the family’s beliefs
+- Spiritual care that honors the family’s values and beliefs

 - Volunteer companionship when available

-- Medications, supplies, and durable medical equipment related to the hospice diagnosis (e.g., hospital bed, oxygen)
+- Medications, supplies, and durable medical equipment related to the hospice diagnosis (eg., hospital bed or oxygen)

-- Respite care (short‑term care to give family caregivers a break)
+- Respite care to provide short-term relief for family caregivers

 - 24/7 on-call support for urgent needs

-- Bereavement support for the family after a death
+- Bereavement support for the family after a loss

 Families often tell us: “We wish we had called sooner.”
 Hospice is not giving up, it’s choosing comfort and support.